UI/UX

 Final Brand Identity

-To create the Atelier brand, I decided to take inspiration from the shoe diva and fashion illustrative work aesthetic that was prevalent throughout the late 1990s to 2010s, which embraced fashion and commercial hand-drawn illustrative designs to approach a whimsical, familiar, and fun aesthetic to users.
-Using pink and brown to approve of the idea of creating a fun aesthetic.
-Moreover, I wanted to condense the inspiration down to create a modern approach by keeping the UI simple and clean, and not too overly complicated when looking at it.
+For overall visualization of the Atelier brand, I decided to take inspiration from the shoe diva and fashion-illustrative work aesthetic prevalent from the late 1990s to the 2010s, which embraced fashion and commercial hand-drawn illustrative designs to create a whimsical, familiar, and fun aesthetic for sewists, using pink and brown to enhance the fun aesthetic.
+Moreover, I wanted to distill the inspiration into a modern approach by keeping the UI simple and clean, avoiding overcomplication.

-To create the Atelier brand, I decided to take inspiration from the shoe diva and fashion illustrative work aesthetic that was prevalent throughout the late 1990s to 2010s, which embraced fashion and commercial hand-drawn illustrative designs to approach a whimsical, familiar, and fun aesthetic to users.
-Using pink and brown to approve of the idea of creating a fun aesthetic.
-Moreover, I wanted to condense the inspiration down to create a modern approach by keeping the UI simple and clean, and not too overly complicated when looking at it.
+For overall visualization of the Atelier brand, I decided to take inspiration from the shoe diva and fashion-illustrative work aesthetic prevalent from the late 1990s to the 2010s, which embraced fashion and commercial hand-drawn illustrative designs to create a whimsical, familiar, and fun aesthetic for sewists, using pink and brown to enhance the fun aesthetic.
+Moreover, I wanted to distill the inspiration into a modern approach by keeping the UI simple and clean, avoiding overcomplication.

 Research